-The United States (U.S.) continues to lag behind other nations in key population health indicators, such as infant mortality, obesity, and life expectancy, despite spending more on healthcare than any other nation in the world.2 Population health describes the "health outcomes of a group of individuals, including the distribution of such outcomes within the group."
-Both medical care and SDOH influence health outcomes.
-SDOH are the conditions or factors within the places where people live, learn, work, play, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.
-Specific SDOH factors may include availability of safe housing and local food markets, access to healthcare services, and culture.
-As one of the five overarching goals for the decade, Healthy People 2030 highlights the importance of addressing SDOH by including "social, physical, and economic environments that promote attaining the full potential for health and well-being for all."
-Nearly 60 percent of deaths in the U.S. have been attributed to SDOH, yet less than 5 percent of national health expenditures have been attributed to prevention services.
-To further address the population-based needs, healthcare systems are increasingly expanding their roles in partnering with patients and communities to better understand and address SDOH.
+The United States (U.S.) continues to lag behind other nations in key population health indicators, such as infant mortality, obesity, and life expectancy, despite spending more on healthcare than any other nation in the world.2 Population health describes the "health outcomes of a group of individuals, including the distribution of such outcomes within the group."3 Both medical care and SDOH influence health outcomes.
+SDOH are the conditions or factors within the places where people live, learn, work, play, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.4 Specific SDOH factors may include availability of safe housing and local food markets, access to healthcare services, and culture.
+As one of the five overarching goals for the decade, Healthy People 2030 highlights the importance of addressing SDOH by including "social, physical, and economic environments that promote attaining the full potential for health and well-being for all."5 Nearly 60 percent of deaths in the U.S. have been attributed to SDOH,6 yet less than 5 percent of national health expenditures have been attributed to prevention services.7 To further address the population-based needs, healthcare systems are increasingly expanding their roles in partnering with patients and communities to better understand and address SDOH.

 Performance measurement is a method of assessing the success of strategies used by healthcare stakeholders to improve outcomes.
-For prevention and population health, strengthening performance involves joint efforts from communities, public health entities, and other non-healthcare stakeholders (e.g., education, transportation, and employment) to influence health outcomes.
-Further, by developing the NQF Prevention and Population Health portfolio with high volume, high suffering, and high-cost prevention of chronic disease measures, population-based interventions can reduce often preventable morbidity and premature mortality for all U.S. populations.
+For prevention and population health, strengthening performance involves joint efforts from communities, public health entities, and other nonhealthcare stakeholders (e.g., education, transportation, and employment) to influence health outcomes.
+Furthermore, by developing NQF's Prevention and Population Health portfolio with high-volume, high-suffering, and high-cost prevention of chronic disease measures, population-based interventions can reduce often preventable morbidity and premature mortality for all U.S. populations.
 To support this goal, NQF maintains a portfolio of measures endorsed through a multistakeholder CDP and has developed best practices for prevention and population health.
-The NQF Prevention and Population Health portfolio includes measures that assess the promotion of healthy behaviors, community-level indicators of health, oral health, and primary prevention strategies.
+NQF's Prevention and Population Health portfolio includes measures that assess the promotion of healthy behaviors, community-level indicators of health, and primary prevention strategies.
 For example, NQF has endorsed several measures related to immunizations and preventive health screenings that are widely used in public reporting and accountability programs.

 This project seeks to identify and endorse measures that can be used to assess prevention and population health in both healthcare and community settings.
 It also focuses on the assessment of disparities in health outcomes.
 The measure reviewed during the fall 2020 cycle targets malnutrition screening, assessment, diagnosis, and care planning needs for patients ages 65 and older who are hospitalized.
-This measure promotes population health, shorter lengths of stay (LOS), and lower risk of readmission, and reduces healthcare expenditures over an individual's lifetime.
+This measure promotes population health, shorter lengths of stay (LOS), and lower risk of readmission, and it reduces healthcare expenditures over an individual's lifetime.

-NQF Portfolio of Performance Measures for Prevention and Population Health Conditions oral health, and cancer screening.
-This portfolio contains 33 measures: 21 process measures, 11 outcome and resource use measures, and one composite measure (see table below).
+NQF Portfolio of Performance Measures for Prevention and Population Health Conditions

+The Prevention and Population Health Standing Committee (Appendix C) oversees NQF's portfolio of Prevention and Population Health measures (Appendix B), which includes measures for immunization, oral health, and cancer screening.
+This portfolio contains 34 measures: 21 process measures, 11 outcome and resource use measures, and two composite measures (see table below).